by Perry Marshall

 “I think the idea of the Rugged Individual, while romantic, is basically crap.
 So many people in the entrepreneurial realm are so hung up on having made it “all on their own” that they completely discount things like the space their social relationships (including family/spouse) create for them to be successful and also manifests with the “I don’t have customers, I have numbers” mentality.
 I did a teleseminar a few months ago all about the ramifications of a horribly controversial idea - "Your customers are human!” (grin)

-I remember about 3 to 4 years ago thinking to myself, "I’ve got a lot of colleagues, but I don’t have all that many friends.
+I remember about three to four years ago thinking to myself, "I’ve got a lot of colleagues, but I don’t have all that many friends.
 It was a phase of life - and I think this is quite natural for people to go through this - where there wasn’t room to do or think about much else besides running through the maze, ringing the bell, and getting the cheese.

 If that’s where you’re at, that’s where you’re at.
 I was there for years.
 (Actually it was run through the maze, try to locate the bell, can’t find a bell, can’t ring the bell, can’t get the cheese, so go back to beginning of maze, run through it, try to find the bell again…)